Primavera Sound 2025

 Primavera Sound 2025 was a music festival that took place from 5 to 7 June 2025 at the Parc del Fòrum in Barcelona, Spain.
-It was the 23rd edition of the festival, and was headlined by Charli XCX & Troye Sivan (in the only European date of their joint Sweat tour), Sabrina Carpenter, Chappell Roan and Central Cee.
+It was the 23rd edition of the festival, and was headlined by Charli XCX & Troye Sivan (in the only European date of their joint Sweat tour), Sabrina Carpenter and Chappell Roan.

 Attendance for the festival was 293,000, a franchise record for a single-week edition of Primavera Sound.
 All tickets atypically sold out by January, the first time it had done so for a single-week edition since 2016.
 Featuring 311 total performances, the festival generated over €300 million in revenue for the city of Barcelona.